+Do your research on homes for sale and shop around for the best home or personal loan options.
 If you think you’re not yet financially ready to own a home, work for it.
 Invest to grow your money, or find other sources of income to save up for your down payment and renovation.

-- Debt-to-Income Ratio (Investopedia)
+- Debt-to-Income Ratio (Investopedia, 2022)

-- The 86 Best places to live in the Philippines (Livingcost.org)
+- The 86 Best places to live in the Philippines (Livingcost.org, 2022)

-- Property Prices in Philippines (Numbeo, 2021)
+- Property Prices in Philippines (Numbeo, 2022)

-- Owning Land In The Philippines (DFA, 2021)
+- Owning Land In The Philippines (Department of Foreign Affairs, 2021)

 - Investor’s Lease Act (The Official Gazette)